 The reason why coaches exist is that you can struggle with achieving something if you are too emotionally involved, or if you are stuck in a sole stream of linear thinking.
 Desires, frustrations, feelings, opinions – all those can be enemies of facts about the problem and your ability to solve it.

 When is not easy to achieve clarity alone, you tend to seek advice.
 Yet often advice just isn’t a fit for you and what is working for someone could be not working for another one.

 The solution is within you, even if there is no solution (yet).
 That’s how coaches enter the field.

 Now that you know what coaching is, at a glance, will be easier to explain what self-coaching is.
 You can coach yourself when you are able to separate your personal challenges from your personal derailments.
 To do that, you need to be both the listener and the speaker.
-Yes, that sounds like obvious, and does not sound easy; however, if there are things that you don’t feel to share with anyone, if it is about something very intimate, that even the best NDA or confidential environment will make you feel comfortable; when you are not yet able to be your authentic self on the matter of the conversation, this may be a “rescue device” that you can count with.
+Yes, that sounds obvious, and does not sound easy; however, if there are things that you don’t feel to share with anyone, if it is about something very intimate, even the best NDA or confidential environment will make you feel comfortable; when you are not yet able to be your authentic self on the matter of the conversation, this may be a “rescue device” that you can count with.

 How do I know?
 Because I am a frequent user of self-coaching myself.
-I have always been, if I consider my attitude for inner investigation and philosophy; just that now, with many years of experience at hand with it and the more recent knowledge acquired as a professional coach, I have been able to boost my results.
-It does not mean that I stopped going for coaching conversation myself: my coaches know, indeed, how a tedious client I can be…
+I have always been, if I consider my attitude toward inner investigation and philosophy; just that now, with many years of experience at hand with it and the more recent knowledge acquired as a professional coach, I have been able to boost my results.
+It does not mean that I stopped going for coaching conversations myself: my coaches know, indeed, how a tedious client I can be…

 The point is, that if you are able to follow some patterns, it will most likely happen that you will be able to “hack” your Ego and have a frank, open and effective conversation with yourself.